ibusko/stak/docs/source/stak/isophote/ellipse/faq.rst

 around the specified or assumed object coordinates, to check if minimal conditions for starting a reasonable fit are met.
 This routine performs a scan over a 10 X 10 pixel window centered on the input object coordinates.
-At each scan position, it extracts two concentric circular samples with radii 4 and 8 pixels, using bi-linear interpolation.
+At each scan position, it extracts two concentric, roughly circular samples with radii 4 and 8 pixels.
 It computes a signal-to-noise-like criterion using the intensity averages and standard deviations at each annulus

 .. math::